Home » Blog » Uncategorized » Do Rats Make Noise When Trapped?

 Scampering and thumping

-Scampering and thumping rat sounds are indicative of rats moving around inside walls or ceilings.
+Scampering and thumping rat sounds indicate rats moving around inside walls or ceilings.
 The patterns of these sounds can also indicate the size of the infestation.
 For example, a large infestation may produce louder and more frequent sounds, while a smaller infestation may produce quieter and less frequent sounds.

-Homeowners should listen for these sounds during the night when rats are most active.
-If the sounds are coming from inside walls or ceilings, it may be necessary to hire a professional pest control company to eliminate the infestation.
+Homeowners should listen for these sounds when rats are most active at night.
+If the sounds are coming from inside walls or ceilings, a professional pest control company may be necessary to eliminate the infestation.

 Nesting sounds

 Nesting rat sounds are soft rustling sounds associated with bedding material movement.
-These sounds can be heard when rats are building their nests or moving around inside them.
+These sounds can be heard when rats build their nests or move around inside them.
 Juvenile rats may also produce squeaks while in the nest.

 Homeowners should listen for these sounds in areas where rats are likely to build their nests, such as attics or crawl spaces.
 Identifying the location of rat nests can help in the elimination process.